veit/python-basics-tutorial/docs/types/strings.rst

 string is passed that cannot be interpreted as a number of the specified type, these functions trigger a :class:`python3:ValueError` exception.
 Exceptions are explained in more detail in :doc:`control flows <../control-flows/exceptions>`.
-In addition, you can pass ihr :class:`python3:int` an optional second :doc:`parameter <../functions/params>` that specifies the numeric base to be used when interpreting the string:
+You can also pass :class:`python3:int` an optional second :doc:`parameter
+<../functions/params>` that specifies the numerical base to be used when
+interpreting the string:

 .. code-block:: pycon
    :linenos: